Marnie Freer Principal

 Marnie Freer has seventeen years of environmental consulting and project management experience.
-She is a member of the MOE Air Practitioners Group providing technical input to the MOE for the implementation of O. Reg.
+She is a member of the MOECC Air Practitioners Group providing technical input to the MOECC for the implementation of O. Reg.
 419. The projects she has managed and conducted include emission inventory development, air dispersion modelling and air approvals, population and implementation of database systems, creation of algorithms for MSDS authoring software, TDG and WHMIS training programs, and workplace exposure monitoring.

 Environmental Compliance Approvals (ECA), Licenses and Permits